 But first, each child gets a few more presents.

 “I’ve never had my own blanket before,” one little girl told her elf at last year’s event.

 After leaning her pillow against her elf, she snuggled up for story time.

-Photos by Ingrid Barrentine.
+Past Fantasy Flight photos by Ingrid Barrentine.